Romanian-Solana-Developer-Program-C3/C3_Comets_Panta_Robert/lab1/README.md

 npx tsx send.ts -- <recipient-public-key>
 ```

-Replace <recipient-public-key> with the actual public key of the recipient's Solana account.
+Replace '<recipient-public-key>' with the actual public key of the recipient's Solana account.